 We feel like we can’t possibly let ourselves off the hook, but that’s just not true.

-One person messaged us in response to this post and said that he couldn’t possibly forgive himself because of what his addiction had done to the ones he loved.
+We got some likes and such; but then we had one person message us in response to the post and say that he couldn’t possibly forgive himself because of what his addiction had done to the ones he loved.